FAQs

 • Why do you charge for access to parts of this site?
 Since we are not advertisement-driven, our sole source of income comes from our subscribers.
 We strongly believe in providing you with the best, unbiased reviews that are available.
 Thank you for your continued support.

 • What happens to the products you review?
 CTR does not keep the products we review.
 We donate all reviewed products to the Mediatech Foundation, a non-profit community technology center located in Flemington, NJ.
 At Mediatech, new products are tested.
 Certain products, such as cameras or computers, are returned after the review period is over.
 Mediatech is open to the public.
-For more information, visit Mediatech's website.
+For more information, visit Mediatech's web site.

 • How can I get Children's Technology Review?
 Prices start at $30 for an Electronic Only subscription.
 You can order online and get instant database access or call 800-993-9499 from 9-3 EST. Discount subscription programs (such as site subscription options) are also available.